lastdev/Addons/GTFO/ReadMe.txt

 * Added TWW spells for City of Threads
 * Added TWW spells for The Dawnbreaker
 * Added TWW spells for Cinderbrew Meadery

+5.12.2
+* Added The War Within spells (world)
+* Added TWW spells for Darkflame Cleft
+* Added TWW spells for Priory of the Scared Flame
+* Added TWW spells for TWW Delves

+5.12.3
+* Added The War Within spells (world)
+* Added TWW spells for Nerub-ar Palace
+* Added TWW spells for City of Threads
+* Added TWW spells for Priory of the Scared Flame
+* Added Cataclysm spells for Grim Batol (Mythic)

+5.12.4
+* Added The War Within spells (world)
+* Added TWW spells for Nerub-ar Palace
+* Added TWW spells for Ara-Kara, City of Echoes
+* Added TWW spells for TWW Delves
+* Added SL spells for Mists of Tirna Scithe
+* Added BFA spells for Siege of Boralus

+5.12.5
+* Updated ToC and UI updates for WoW Cataclysm 4.4.1
+* Added The War Within spells (world)
+* Added Cataclysm spells for Grim Batol (Mythic)
+* Added TWW spells for TWW Delves
+* Added TWW spells for Nerub-ar Palace

+5.13
+* Disabled sliders temporarily for WoW Classic until a replacement can be found
+* Updated ToC for WoW Classic 1.15.4
+* Removed Pre-Dragonflight UI management
+* Added TWW spells for Nerub-ar Palace

+5.13.1
+* Updated for patch 11.0.5 (PTR)
+* Added The War Within spells (world)
+* Added TWW spells for City of Threads
+* Added TWW spells for The Dawnbreaker
+* Added TWW spells for Nerub-ar Palace

+5.14
+* Re-enabled sliders for WoW Classic
+* Added The War Within spells (world)
+* Added TWW spells for TWW Delves
+* Added TWW spells for Cinderbrew Meadery
+* Added TWW spells for Nerub-ar Palace

+5.14.1
+* Updated for patch 11.0.5
+* Added TWW spells for Blackrock Depths (Raid)
+* Added TWW spells for Nerub-ar Palace (Thanks Kuhani)

+5.14.2
+* Added The War Within spells (world)
+* Added Vanilla spells (world)
+* Added TWW spells for Blackrock Depths (Raid)